 Nutella Nougat is a soft, fluffy nougat with a delicious chocolate-hazelnut flavor.
 Packed with toasted hazelnuts, it makes the perfect filling for homemade candy bars!
 As with many egg white-based candies, nougat does not do well in humidity, so try to choose a low humidity day to make this candy.

-- 4 ounces chocolate (unsweetened, finely chopped)
+- 4 ounces unsweetened chocolate (finely chopped)

 - 3 large egg whites (room temperature)

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 2-3/4 cups corn syrup (light)
+- 2 3/4 cups corn syrup (light)

-- 1-1/3 cups sugar (granulated)
+- 1 1/3 cups granulated sugar

 - 1/2 cup water

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1/3 cup chocolate hazelnut spread (like Nutella)
+- 1/3 cup chocolate-hazelnut spread (like Nutella)

 - 1 1/2 cups hazelnuts (toasted)